Quantcast

 Logo of Bare Pets

-What Happens If My Dog Eats Moldy Food: Risks, Symptoms, and Treatment
+What Happens If Your Dog Eats Moldy Food?
+Symptoms, Treatment & Prevention

 Discovering your dog has eaten moldy food can send your heart racing.
 It’s a scary moment that leaves many pet parents wondering what happens next.
 If your dog eats moldy food, they may experience vomiting, tremors, or seizures due to mycotoxins that can cause serious poisoning requiring immediate veterinary attention.
 At Barepets.com, we’ve seen how quickly this situation can turn dangerous.
 Mold isn’t just gross—it’s potentially toxic to your furry friend.
 Different types of mold produce various mycotoxins that affect dogs differently, with some causing mild tummy troubles and others leading to more serious issues.
 Don’t wait to see if symptoms develop.
 If you catch your pup snacking on something moldy, call your vet right away.
 The sooner your dog gets treatment, the better their chances of a full recovery.
 We always tell our customers that prevention is much easier than dealing with the aftermath of mold poisoning.